Our Team

 He has extensive clinical experiences in both private and public sectors in Singapore.
 At Singapore Sports Institute (SSI), he has worked closely with various national teams (swimming, badminton, table tennis, hockey, rugby, cycling, wushu, fencing, gymnastics and para-athletes) and travelled extensively with teams for major competitions/ games,

-He had been a sports trainer for SEAGames, ASEAN Para Games, Youth Olympic Games, Asian Games, and Commonwealth Games.
+He had been a sports trainer for SEAGames, ASEAN Para Games, Youth Olympic Games, Asian Games, Commonwealth Games, and Olympic Games.
 He has also covered overseas competitions for swimming, table tennis, bowling and badminton.

 Peter enjoys going for walks, cycling, and playing golf.